The Business School (formerly Cass) name change FAQs

 Will you return the money to the Foundation?

 No. We received the money from the Foundation in good faith and it has been used to support many students over the last 18 years.
-We are developing a scholarship fund to support even more students over the next 10 years.
-More details will follow soon.

 Students and alumni FAQs

 What should I do with regards to my CV?
 How should I refer to my education?

 Should you choose, you can continue to use the Cass name and branding on your CV until the new name is launched on 6th September.
 Where possible, you should refer to us as the Business School (formerly Cass).
 Once the new name is launched, we would encourage the use of Bayes Business School (formerly Cass) for a transition period.